jukfloyd/testRepo/pres.md

 >Finally, it is important to understand whether or not the client has experience with Scrum projects and if they are open to using this type of methodology.

->It is very common that one of the biggest concerns is how much it costs and how long it will take to develop the product.
-Even though Agile methodologies such as Scrum make it possible to have a plan, a north, this is very difficult to determine in advance given the very nature of this methodology that accepts change at all times.

->In order to counteract this, it is essential that trust is established between both parties so that the client feels that the team is doing its best to achieve the objectives.
+>It is essential that trust is established between both parties so that the client feels that the team is doing its best to achieve the objectives.

 >That's all for this topic, thank you for listening, buy!